freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Prerequisites
 '''''''''''''

-To perform a restore, boot into the Admin Workstation and ensure that your ``.tar.gz`` backup archive has been copied to ``~/.config/securedrop-admin``.
+To perform a restore, boot into the Admin Workstation and ensure that your ``. tar.gz`` backup archive has been copied to ``~/. config/securedrop-admin``.
 (If you are using the same Admin Workstation as you did when you took the backup, the archive will already be in place).

-If you are restoring data onto an existing instance (for example, for data recovery purposes), see
-:ref:`Restoring a Backup on an Existing Instance <restore_data>`.
+If you are restoring data onto an existing instance (for example, for data recovery purposes), see :ref:`Restoring a Backup on an Existing Instance <restore_data>`.

 If you are reinstalling SecureDrop and then restoring from a backup (for example, for hardware migration, operating system upgrade, or disaster recovery purposes), see :ref:`Migrating Using a Backup <migrating>`.

 For other data recovery scenarios, see :ref:`Additional Information <additional_restore_info>` or `contact Support`_.

 .. _contact Support: https://support-docs.securedrop.org/